 - Maha Shivaratri is a foremost festivals taking place in the months of February/March.

 - Sarannavarathri is another grand event that takes place during the months of September/October.

-How to reach Somarama Temple Bhimavaram
+How to reach Somarama Temple Bhimavaram?

-- Visiv Stay-This lodge is located in Bhimavaram.
+One can stay at ‘Visiv Stay’.
+This lodge is in Bhimavaram.
 It offers polished, sophisticated and a visual pleasure to its guests.
-The rooms are neat, well lit and are replete with all basic amenities.
+The rooms are neat and are replete with all basic amenities.

 What are some places to visit near Bhimavaram?

 Some of the places one can visit near Somarama Temple Bhimavaram are: